andrewisen/UE4-Datasmith-setMobility/README.md

 ## Background
 Given an [Autodesk Revit](https://www.autodesk.com/products/revit/overview) model.
-Assume one wants to create a game/application where users can try different layouts.
+Assume one wants to create a game/application where users can try different layouts.</br>
 I.e. move the furnitures around and find the best placement.

 ![Autodesk Revit 2020](/screenshots/screenshot-01.jpg?raw=true)

-By using [Datasmith](https://www.unrealengine.com/en-US/datasmith) one could import said Revit file.
+By using [Datasmith](https://www.unrealengine.com/en-US/datasmith), one could import said Revit file.

 ![Unreal Engine 4.24](/screenshots/screenshot-02.jpg?raw=true)

 The problem occurs when working with the furnitures in the level.</br>
-I.e. the imported Revit objects.</br></br>
+I.e. the imported Revit objects.</br>

 These objects are stationary by defualt.</br>
 There movability should be **MOVABLE**.

 ![Mobility](/screenshots/screenshot-03.jpg?raw=true)

-This scripts sets the mobility to **MOVABLE** for all furnitures.
+This scripts sets the mobility to **MOVABLE** for all furnitures.</br>
 In summary, one does not have to click on each individual object.

 ## Getting Started